“Narnia taught me we must all grow up and leave our childhood behind, but must never forget it.” (Some place on Pinterest)

 A communist coup came in 1974 that brought the death of King Haile Selassie, many of his children and grandchildren.
 War ensued.
 There were communist marches and guns fired in the streets.
 Famine came.
 After two long years of brewing hatred for foreigners, my parents decided that they would leave all their belongings behind and take their four children back to the United States.
 Not your typical childhood.

-But like each and every one of our childhoods, it was filled with good and bad, happy and sad, ups and downs, boring and interesting.
-These are the things that make our childhoods sacred and unique and form us into who we are today, the beautiful and broken and complicated and messy and wonderful us.
-And probably like you, I wouldn’t trade it for the world.
+But like each and every one of our childhoods, even though mine was a little “out-of-the-box,” it was filled with good and bad, scary and peaceful, happy and sad, ups and downs, boring and interesting.
+These are the things that make our childhoods sacred and unique and help to form us into who we are today, the beautiful and broken and complicated and messy and wonderful us.
+And probably like many of you, I wouldn’t trade mine for the world.

 Would love to hear what things made your childhood typical or completely unique?
 Is any childhood typical?
 Who are you because of yours?